-- If you have questions that have not been answered from the website, please contact us at email@example.com.
+- If you have questions that have not been answered through the website, please contact us at firstname.lastname@example.org.

 The ONLINE APPLICATION is completed through the national Breakthrough Collaborative website.
-In order for Breakthrough Twin Cities to have the right to consider you first, please pick Breakthrough Twin Cities as your #1 site preference nationally.
-Write your essays in a word document and paste your responses into the online application when you are finished.
+In order for Breakthrough Twin Cities to have the right to consider you first, please select Breakthrough Twin Cities as your #1 site preference nationally.
+Write your essays in a Word document and paste your responses into the online application when you are finished.
 Follow all instructions closely.
-Depending on which sites you are applying to, there may be two application deadlines:
+Depending on which sites you apply to, there may be two application deadlines:

 Step 3: Submit Recommendation and Transcript

-You will be asked to provide the contact information of a recommender during the application process.
+You will be asked to provide the contact information of a reference during the application process.
 Your recommendation will be completed electronically.
-If you are invited to an interview you will also be asked to provide an unofficial transcript in advance of the interview in electronic form.
+If you are invited to an interview you will also be asked to provide an unofficial transcript in electronic format in advance of the interview.

 Interviews are granted on a rolling basis.
-When you submit your application materials we will contact you about creating a sample teaching video and submitting a candidate assignment.
-Further details will be available throughout the process.
+When you submit your application materials, we will contact you about creating a sample teaching video and submitting a candidate assignment.
+Further details will be available later in the process.

 Step 5: Await Notification

-After interviewing candidates we will send notifications.
-We will notify all candidates of their status as soon as possible and no later than April 11, 2018.
+After completing candidate interviews, we will notify all candidates of their status as soon as possible and no later than April 16, 2020.

-Breakthrough Twin Cities has two sites in the Metro area:
+Breakthrough Twin Cities has three sites in the Twin Cities:

 The summer and school-year program will take place at their respective host schools.
-Teaching Fellows will denote their site preferences during the interview process.
+Teaching Fellows will indicate their site preferences during the interview process.

 We work with local colleges and universities to provide reduced-cost housing options for students with financial needs.
-Additional information will be requested from students who choose to pursue this option at the time that any position offer is being considered.
+Additional information will be requested from those who choose to pursue this option at the time that any position is being offered.

 I am interested in teaching, but I do not have a car.
 Are there options for transportation?

-At the beginning of every summer we help faculty members arrange carpools.
-There are also reasonable Metro Transit options (lightrail, bus routes).
-In the past all of our teachers have been able to arrange necessary transportation.
+At the beginning of every summer, we help faculty members arrange carpools.
+There are also reasonable Metro Transit options for our St. Paul sites (lightrail, bus routes).
+In the past, all of our teachers have been able to arrange necessary transportation.

-I might have another job or take classes in the summer while teaching at Breakthrough.
+I might have another job or take classes while teaching at Breakthrough.
 Is this acceptable?

-No. Teaching at Breakthrough in the summer is a lifestyle, not a job.
-In order to ensure the quality of instruction for our students and for you to grow as a teacher, you need to dedicate all of your energy to your work here and should not have concurrent job or school responsibilities outside of the program.
+No. Teaching at Breakthrough is a lifestyle, not a job.
+In order to ensure the quality of instruction for our students and for you to grow as a teacher, you need to dedicate all of your energy to your work here and cannot have concurrent job or school responsibilities.

 Do teachers design the courses or is there a predetermined curriculum?

-At Breakthrough Twin Cities the staff and instructional coaches work prior to the summer to prepare objectives for each core course area to ensure that our students receive rigorous instruction in the summer.
-We have curriculum available in all 4 core subjects (math, science, literature, and writing).
-Content and activities in lesson plans must be adapted by the teaching fellow with the help of their instructional coach, and creativity is highly encouraged!
+At Breakthrough Twin Cities the staff and instructional coaches work prior to the summer to prepare objectives for each core course area to ensure that our students receive rigorous instruction.
+We have curriculum available in all four core subjects (math, science, literature, and writing).
+Content and activities in lesson plans must be adapted by the Teaching Fellow with the help of their Instructional Coach, and creativity is highly encouraged!

 How is it decided which subject I teach?

 In the online application you have an opportunity to list which core subjects you are “excited”, “able to” and “not willing” to teach.
-Our selection committee looks at these preferences, in combination with the needs of the program, and offers positions accordingly.
+Our Selection Committee considers these preferences in combination with the needs of the program, and offers positions accordingly.

-I am currently a senior in college, am I still eligible to apply for this summer?
+I am a senior in college, am I still eligible to apply for this summer?

 Yes.
 You must be an undergraduate at the time that you apply.
 The summer following your graduation from an undergraduate institution is your final summer of eligibility to teach at Breakthrough.

 We ask returners to use the same national application as new teachers, but from the perspective of embracing new challenges with a growth mindset and innovating on the excellence from your previous summer(s).
-Use the essay questions to express how you would be excited to build off of the lessons you learned as a teaching fellow previously.
-You will be asked for a recommender, and you should list an active BTC Program Staff member (we will access your evaluation from last summer).
+Use the essay questions to express how you would be excited to build off of the lessons you previously learned as a Teaching Fellow.
+You will be asked to provide a reference, and you should list an active BTC Program Staff member (we will access your evaluation from last summer).
 The interview process will consist of a phone interview with BTC Staff.
-We will also take your exit interview into consideration from the end of the summer in which you taught.
+We will also take your last exit interview into consideration.